primer/react/contributor-docs/CONTRIBUTING.md

 #### Using changesets to prepare and publish a release

 1. When creating a new PR, changeset-bot will remind you to add a changeset if your change should trigger a new version number for the package.
-2. To create a new changeset on your local machine, run `yarn changeset` and answer the prompts.
+2. To create a new changeset on your local machine, run `npx changeset` and answer the prompts.
 If you are introducing multiple features in the PR, add a separate changeset for each.
 3. Push your new changes along with the changeset file to your PR; changeset-bot will show that there are valid changesets in the PR.
 4. When the PR is ready, merge it to the main branch.
 5. The changeset action will automatically create a new PR that bumps the version number appropriately, creates or updates `CHANGELOG.md`, and shows the release notes that will be used in the GitHub Release notes.